 Please note that Chromebooks are not compatible with our remote testing software, Respondus Lockdown Browser.
 Students should avoid purchasing these as their primary computer for their time at Fleming College.

-Do NOT use a VDI session for Webex Meetings, Webex Teams, Jabber, Microsoft Teams Meetings and similar.
+Do NOT use a VDI session for Webex Meetings or Microsoft Teams Meetings.
 To ensure an optimal meeting experience install and use these types of application natively on your local PC.

 Our WebEx product line can be used to support our staff and students in a number of ways: